-Career Planning is available to new, returning and current students who are seeking assistance with planning a program of study.
-Career counselors will discuss information about PTC program choices and show students an array of website information about hiring trends in our area, duties one might expect to have on the job and what salaries one might expect for a selected program upon graduation.

-Assessments to assist students with the selection of program choices are available.
-All services are free.
-Please contact Career Planning and Counseling Services located in the Student Success Center (101A) or call (864) 941-8356 to make an appointment.
+Career Planning is available to new, current, and returning students who are seeking assistance in the exploration of their career options.
+Career counselors will discuss information regarding PTC academic program choices and share an array of resources about hiring trends in our area, duties one might expect to have on the job, as well as what salary one might expect for a selected program upon graduation.
+Assessments to assist students in the career planning process are available.
+There is no cost to obtain any of these services.
+Please contact Career Planning and Counseling Services, located in the Student Success Center (101A), or call (864) 941-8356 to schedule an appointment.